Transjakarta: Issues and accidents

 Several design and operational problems have been identified.
 Despite having an exclusive bus lane, unauthorised vehicles illegally using the lanes in an attempt to more quickly navigate through the traffic jams are commonplace.
 Depot maintenance shops and special gas stations (most buses use compressed natural gas (CNG)) often have long lines of buses, restricting the availability of buses for service.
 The CNG powered buses also have suffered from higher fuel consumption than expected (one litre for 1.3 km compared to 2.1 km as specified) and high oil and moisture content requiring extra maintenance.
-Other problems identified were: a lack of feeder bus services, a lack of adequate transfer information and transfer facilities and a lack of articulated buses.
+Other problems identified were: a lack of non-BRT bus services, a lack of adequate transfer information and transfer facilities and a lack of articulated buses.
 A 2010 survey showed 75% of passengers transferred from medium or micro-buses to the Transjakarta buses, and it was estimated if direct service operations were implemented (i.e., multiple stopping points at some stations with bypass lanes and some services continuing beyond the trunk corridors) patronage would increase by 50%.
-A feeder bus service called APTB was introduced in 2012.
-These feeder routes stops at pedestrian bus stops like regular intercity bus system.
-As of 2024, there are 57 feeder routes referred to officially as Non-BRT routes, some of which being partially integrated into the BRT system (stops at a limited number of BRT shelters) while others are fully disintegrated (stops at just pedestrian bus stops, some of which being located near the BRT shelters but still require to tap again to transfer).
+A non-BRT bus service called APTB was introduced in 2012.
+These non-BRT routes stops at pedestrian bus stops like regular intercity bus system.
+As of 2024, there are 57 non-BRT routes referred to officially as Non-BRT routes, some of which being partially integrated into the BRT system (stops at a limited number of BRT shelters) while others are fully disintegrated (stops at just pedestrian bus stops, some of which being located near the BRT shelters but still require to tap again to transfer).

 In May 2013, it was reported that the system was losing passengers due to unpredictable service frequency, worsening travel times, and poor maintenance of the infrastructure and vehicles.
 The problem of excluding private vehicles from busways was still ongoing.
 By November 2013, after a campaign to "sterilise" the lanes improved travel times, reports indicate patronage had increased by 20,000 per day up to between 330,000 and 355,000.

 From January to July 2010, there were 237 accidents involving Transjakarta buses, resulting in 57 injuries and eight deaths.
 Accidents occurred due to pedestrians crossing the busway and cars making U-turns.
 In 2011, in an effort to stop non-Transjakarta vehicles using the bus lanes, the Jakarta Police Chief suggested that Transjakarta buses should run against the direction of traffic flow.
 Usually, non-Transjakarta vehicles used the busway lanes during rush hours.

 On 12 January 2012, a policeman from the Indonesian Police Headquarters, who was hired by Securicor, fired his gun near the ear of a Transjakarta officer after threatening to kill him.
 The policeman was angry after the Transjakarta officer stopped the Securicor car from entering the busway lane, which allows only Transjakarta buses, ambulances, and firefighters to enter.
 The police spokesman said that the policeman would be charged by criminal law or disciplinary sanction.